MichaelCurrin/learn-to-code/Scripting languages/PHP/README.md

 ## Other server

-Python's simple HTTP server is not configured by default to run PHP script.
+Python's simple HTTP server is not configured by default to run PHP scripts.
 However, one can use PHP's webserver.

-See resources:
+See these resources:

 - [How to run PHP with simple HTTP server](https://serverfault.com/questions/338394/how-to-run-php-with-simplehttpserver)
 - [Python simple HTTP server with PHP](https://stackoverflow.com/questions/12235876/python-simplehttpserver-with-php)